Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 **Authors**: Bastian Burger, Daniele Maggio, Maggie Salak

 Service (or LNS) discovery is part of the LNS protocol.
 When a LBS connects to the first time to a LNS, it invokes the service discovery endpoint (`/router-info`).
-We want to provide the users with the option to increase availability by automatically rebalancing connection attempts to healthy LNS.
+We want to provide the users with the option to (potentially) increase availability by automatically rebalancing connection attempts to different LNS.

 The LNS (either data or discovery) URI is returned in two places, namely: